Xavier Bosch i Sancho

-Xavier Bosch i Sancho, publicly known as Xavier Bosch (Barcelona, July 21, 1967) is a catalan-spanish writer and journalist.
+Xavier Bosch i Sancho (born 21 July 1967) is a Catalan-Spanish writer and journalist.

 He was the creator, together with Antoni Bassas of the humorous program Alguna pregunta més? at Catalunya Ràdio, for which he received an Ondas award.
 Specializing in sports journalism, he worked at La Vanguardia, TV3, RAC 1 and was director of the newspaper Avui from 2007 to 2008.
 In 2010 he has been one of the initiator of a new daily newspaper in Catalan language, Diari Ara.
 Regarding his career as a novelist, he has written a trilogy starred by journalist Dani Santana, which first book Se sabrà tot received a Sant Jordi Award in 2009.
 Second and third novels were Homes d'honor (2012) and Eufòria.
 His novel Algú com tu (Someone like you) (2015), is winner of the 2015 Ramon Llull Award.
 On his last novel La dona de la seva vida he writes about child abduction.